cosenary/Instagram-PHP-API/README.markdown

 Its whole code is documented and will take you through all steps of the OAuth2 process.
 The great Instagram Sign In button is designed by [Murat Mutlu](http://twitter.com/mutlu82/).

-A short tutorial about how to build an Instagram login with my class, has been published at [9lessons](http://www.9lessons.info/2012/05/login-with-instagram-php.html).
+A short tutorial about how to build an Instagram login with my class has been published at [9lessons](http://www.9lessons.info/2012/05/login-with-instagram-php.html).

 ## History ##

-**Instagram 1.6 - 22/05/2012**
+**Instagram 1.6 alpha - 28/05/2012**

+- `feature` Added Pagination method
 - `feature` Added User Relationship endpoints
 - `feature` Added scope parameter table for the `getLoginUrl()` method